LeATeP/zet/20220228192936/README.md

 * the server only responsible for management and organization of each client, and assigning free units to them

 pros
-cons
+1. no need to think of hard logic of main server, that all client have to follow
+1. direct access to database
+1. each client have their own logic and mechanics, where server doesn't interfere cons
+1. no validation of transactions, no security
+1. constant management of database load, all computaion are in sql

 ## 2. the server responsible for all transaction with sql server